Epidemiology of breast cancer: United States

 The lifetime risk for breast cancer in the United States is usually given as about 1 in 8 (12%) of women by age 95, with a 1 in 35 (3%) chance of dying from breast cancer.
 This calculation assumes that all women live to at least age 95, except for those who die from breast cancer before age 95.
 Recent work, using real-world numbers, indicate that the actual risk is probably less than half the theoretical risk.

 The United States has the highest annual incidence rates of breast cancer in the world; 128.6 per 100,000 in whites and 112.6 per 100,000 among African Americans.
 It is the second-most common cancer (after skin cancer) and the second-most common cause of cancer death (after lung cancer) in women.
 In 2007, breast cancer was expected to cause 40,910 deaths in the US (7% of cancer deaths; almost 2% of all deaths).
 This figure includes 450-500 annual deaths among men out of 2000 cancer cases.

 In the US, both incidence and death rates for breast cancer have been declining in the last few years.
 In the US, the age-adjusted incidence of breast cancer per 100,000 women rose from around 102 cases per year in the 1970s to around 141 in the late 1990s, and has since fallen, holding steady around 125 since 2003.
 Age-adjusted deaths from breast cancer per 100,000 women rose slightly from 31.4 in 1975 to 33.2 in 1989 and have declined steadily since, to 20.5 in 2014.
 Nevertheless, a US study conducted in 2005 indicated that breast cancer remains the most feared disease, even though heart disease is a much more common cause of death among women.
 Studies suggest that women overestimate their risk of breast cancer.

-UK
+United Kingdom

-Breast cancer is the most common cancer in the UK (around 49,900 women and 350 men were diagnosed with the disease in 2011), and it is the third most common cause of cancer death (around 11,600 women and 75 men died in 2012).
+Breast cancer is the most common cancer in the UK (around 56,000 women and 375 men are diagnosed with the disease every year).
+It is the fourth most common cause of cancer death (around 11,400 women and 85 men die each year) and the second most common cause of death in women.

 The age-standardised incidence rate of breast cancer is 113.4 per 100,000 populations in Wales and there has been a significant increase in the incidence of breast cancer in Wales over the last three decades, which is likely to be partly due to the introduction of the National Health Service Breast Screening Programme.